Kazade/simulant-engine/documentation/textures.md

 ## Locking textures

-Every frame the active rennderer will check to see if any textures need to be (re-)uploaded to the GPU.
+Every frame the active renderer will check to see if any textures need to be (re-)uploaded to the GPU.
 If you are manipulating texture data in another thread this could cause issues.

 To protect against this you can lock a texture while you manipulate it.
 While a `Texture` is locked the renderer will not upload it to the GPU, update any filters, or generate any mipmaps.